equinor/Carolina/README.md

 # Carolina

-Carolina is a [pyDAKOTA](https://github.com/wisdem/pyDAKOTA) fork maintained by Equinor and TNO.
+Carolina is a [pyDAKOTA](https://github.com/wisdem/pyDAKOTA) fork maintained by Equinor.
 Its raison d'être is to have easier building of a Python [Dakota](https://dakota.sandia.gov/) wrapper, without any MPI support.

 ## Installation